rollkit/docs/tutorials/wordle.md

 5. You can create a bot that submits a wordle every day at a specific time.
 6. You can create a vue.js front-end with Ignite using example open-source repositories [here](https://github.com/yyx990803/vue-wordle) and [here](https://github.com/xudafeng/wordle).

+## 🎉 Next steps

+Congratulations!
+You've built a Wordle app using Cosmos-SDK and Rollkit.
+Now, explore connecting your rollup to DA networks like Celestia.